yyolk/yolkportfolio/_site/README.markdown

 The portfolio of Joseph Chiocchi
 =====

-Written for jekyll + drydrop + Google AE
+Written for jekyll + gh-pages
 -----